Health Care Resource Links

 Medicare Summary Notice (MSN): A notice you get after the provider files a claim for Part A services in the Original Medicare Plan.
 It explains what the provider billed for, the Medicare approved amount, how much Medicare will pay, and what you must pay.

 HMO: A Health Maintenance Organization (such as Kaiser) requires you to use only their member providers in order to receive covered care.
-Medicare Advantage plans through an HMO do not pay claims from RNHCI facilities.
+It can be very challenging to get authorization and payment from Medicare Advantage plans, but it is easy with original Medicare.

 PPO: A Preferred Provider Organization is assigned by the insurance provider/carrier (such as Blue Cross/Blue Shield of California); the patient is free to see any physician within the PPO without referral.
 A PPO is less restrictive than an HMO.